All About Architectural and Engineering Managers

 Speaking: Talking to others to convey information effectively.

 Coordination: Adjusting actions in relation to others’ actions.

-In 2016, there was an estimated number of 180,100 jobs in the United States for Architectural and Engineering Manager.
+In the United States, there were 180,100 jobs for Architectural and Engineering Manager in 2016.
 New jobs are being produced at a rate of 5.5% which is above the national average.
 The Bureau of Labor Statistics predicts 9,900 new jobs for Architectural and Engineering Manager by 2026.
-The BLS estimates 13,600 yearly job openings in this field.
+There will be an estimated 13,600 positions for Architectural & Engineering Manager per year.

 The states with the most job growth for Architectural & Engineering Manager are Nevada, Utah, and Florida.
 Watch out if you plan on working in Vermont, Maine, or Alaska.
 These states have the worst job growth for this type of profession.